Do I Need a Hearing Aid?

 Generally speaking, each upgrade of technology provides more comfort and features for improved hearing in background noise like restaurants.
 Each jump in tier costs on average an additional $600/device.

 However, many people find the standard technology to work excellent for them, including noisy environments.
 Any new set of hearing devices from a reputable manufacturer should last for many years and can be serviced inexpensively should they later need repair.
-All hearing devices from our clinic come with a 3-year warranty.

 Today’s hearing devices sound more natural, are smaller and more discreet, have significantly improved noise suppression and are less prone to malfunction than hearing devices from yesteryear.
 However, expect the hearing nerve and brain to require 2-4 weeks to adapt to the devices until they sound natural.